 Morar Carioca (Carioca Living) This is Mayor Paes’ infrastructure and housing upgrading program for all favelas by 2020.
 Building on lessons learned from the Favela-Bairro of the 1990s and 2000s, also funded by the Inter-American Development Bank, the program has found support among urban planners and architects—who competed in a project contest for specific favelas.
-But as of June 2013 (and in 2014, too) most work was stalled; officials have said goals will be maintained and that the bidding will resume soon.
-Completed work was carried out with little community participation, a program requirement.
+But most work has stalled.

 Milícias (Militias/Paramilitary Groups) Groups of off-duty or former police and firemen who extort neighborhood residents and businesses using violence and surcharges on services such as transit vans and utilities, such as water and gas.
 Like drug traffickers, milícias also restrict free speech in the areas they control.
 A 2008 state legislature inquiry found 171 territories in Rio to be under milícia control; they are the subject of the most popular film in the history of Brazilian cinema, Elite Squad II.
 Milícias are concentrated in the city’s West Zone and to a lesser extent, the North Zone and the low-income suburbs in the Baixada Fluminense, where the population is dense and low-income, and voting blocs are large.